It seems like every little thing has something to do with the numbers, don’t you think?

 How exactly is the number of your followers growing if you hire influencers?

 When you make a contract with a micro-influencer, he becomes the ambassador of your brand.
-Therefore, it is very important to carefully select who will you engage.
-If you are not sure how to make this choice, it’s better to consult a social media manager or engage a digital agency.
+Therefore, it is essential to select who will you engage carefully.
+If you are not sure how to make this choice, it’s better to consult a social media manager or hire a digital agency.

 After the agreed cooperation, the micro-influencer represents your brand to his followers who are there because they trust in his opinion and are interested in what he has to say.
 That already gives added value to your brand.